cjgunase/pandoc_resume/research_statement.md

 Introduction
 ------------

   The rapid increase of genotype and phenotype data have created a need for efficient technologies in moving, storing, analysing and representing them in meaningfull way.
 Specially with the advent of whole genome approach creates data and we need store and analyse them with computatioanl framworks.
 My research interest have been revolving around developing computational infrastructure in terms of algorithmic developmetn, web application development and apply and devlop machine learning algorithms.
 The web applications were developed under the umbrella of plant biology and each web application used different type of data available to the plant biologist.
 Before starting my PhD, while in Sri Lanka, I worked on a research project to integrate sensor information from coastal transponders around the country to display and visualized on a centalized map.
-I have used GoogleMap api and other open source GIS applications such as OpenCPN to display realtime sensor information gathered over a wide area network.
+I have used GoogleMap api and other open source GIS applications such as OpenCPN to display realtime sensor information gathered over a wide area network. perl, php, R, LAMP stack,C++, perl, html,css,javascript, javascript(Jquery), perl, html,css

 Description of Research projects